ChonghuaLiao/ZPS/README.md

     - ZPS
     - Self-training
 - Few-shot
+    - ICL
     - GPS
     - GRIPS
     - Model-tuning
     - Prompt-tuning

-The details to reproduce the main results can be found in [Evaluation](src/README.md)/
+The details to reproduce the main results can be found in [SRC](src/README.md).